FarhanBijapur/Virtual-Art-Gallery/README.md

 # 🎨 Virtual Art Gallery

-A simple Java-based Virtual Art Gallery that allows users to browse through a collection of artworks displayed using a graphical user interface (GUI).
-This is a standalone desktop application that loads images from the `images/` folder and presents them in a slideshow format.
+A Java-based virtual art gallery that displays a slideshow of images using a simple graphical user interface (GUI).
+This project demonstrates basic image handling and GUI design using Java Swing.

 ## 📁 Project Structure